 ALMOST Broke Her

 We sat in the backseat as I watched tears pool in almond-shaped, chestnut-colored eyes, then stream down her bronzed caramel skin.
 It was her bounty of two-strand twists that helped divert my attention.
-Heartbreaking, silently, I repeated to myself, 'just breath.'
+Heartbreaking, silently, I repeated to myself, 'just breathe.'

 Twenty and a rising junior in college, she stayed on campus this summer, opting to maintain her independence, work, and reclaim a lost semester due to COVID.